google/loaner/docs/setup_guide.md

         Changing this setting has a propagation delay, so if you are getting origin errors you will need to set this and then wait a few minutes.

+    1. Visit the OAuth consent screen tab and ensure that the Application type is listed as "Public".

+        **WARNING:**  The Chrome App will be unable to generate any OAuth tokens if the Application type isn't listed as Public.

     1. The GnG application requires a service account on your G Suite Domain configured with **G Suite Domain-Wide Delegated Authority** in order to access the G Suite APIs to move devices to and from organizational